fiqrioemry/fiqrioemry/README.md

 ## 👨‍💻 About Me

-Passionate Software Developer with hands-on experience in building scalable backend systems and clean, responsive frontend interfaces.
-Proficient in Golang, Node.js (Express), and modern frontend frameworks like React, Svelte, Vue, and Next.js.
-Skilled in deploying production-ready applications using NGINX, Docker, and automated CI/CD pipelines.
-Driven by a love for clean code, system design, and delivering impactful digital solutions end-to-end.
+Hi, I’m a software developer who loves turning ideas into real, impactful applications.
+I enjoy building scalable backend systems and crafting clean, responsive frontend experiences.
+My toolkit includes Golang, Node.js (Express), and modern frontend frameworks like React, Svelte, Vue, and Next.js.

-Keep learning and practice everyday, I also wrote all things that i've learned and problem that i face into an articles, you could check it on my page here :
+I’m also comfortable taking projects all the way to production, from coding to deploying with NGINX, Docker, and setting up automated CI/CD pipelines.
+Clean code, solid system design, and delivering end-to-end solutions are what drive me.

+I believe in learning something new every day.
+Along the way, I document what I learn and the challenges I face in articles on my blog:

 [my personal blog](https://blogprogramming.ahmadfiqrioemry.com)